The Contrast Between Two Types of Believer’s – Part 3

 “We are never closer to Christ than when we are suffering for His sake.”
 (Phip.3:9-10).

 “David is an example of one who many times failed at personal holiness, yet constantly strove to be right with God (Ps.51).
-This attitude is what set him apart from so many others, including his own son Solomon.”
+This attitude is what set him apart from so many others, including his son Solomon.”
 David typifies the “spiritual believer”…“the good ground” (“a good and honest heart”) in the “Parable of the Sower.”

 David’s heart attitude toward God and His word defined his life; due to this attribute, David is referred to as a man after God’s own heart (Acts 13:22).